Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-code-get.md

             {{header.authorization}}

 + Parameter
-    + valueId (string) - the valueId of the Value to get the code of.
+    + id (string) - the id of the Value to get the code of.

 + Response 200 (application/json)
     + Attributes